akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authenticateBasicPF.rst

 Provides support for handling `HTTP Basic Authentication`_.

-Refer to :ref:`-authenticateBasic-` for a detailed description of this dictive.
+Refer to :ref:`-authenticateBasic-` for a detailed description of this directive.

-It's semantics are equivalent to ``authenticateBasicPF`` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a :class:`AuthenticationFailedRejection` rejection.
+Its semantics are equivalent to ``authenticateBasicPF`` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a :class:`AuthenticationFailedRejection` rejection.

 Longer-running authentication tasks (like looking up credentials in a database) should use :ref:`authenticateBasicAsync` or :ref:`-authenticateBasicPFAsync-` if you prefer to use the ``PartialFunction`` syntax.

 .. warning::
-  Make sure to use basic authentication only over SSL because credentials are transferred in plaintext.
+  Make sure to use basic authentication only over SSL/TLS because credentials are transferred in plaintext.

 .. _HTTP Basic Authentication: https://en.wikipedia.org/wiki/Basic_auth